Open-Source Internships With Industry Mentors: introduction

 \section{introduction}

-Computer science coursework provides students with the fundamental skills to learn what they need to know later in their careers, but many colleges engage industry to show students how to apply what they learn. \cite{beaubouefComputerScienceCurriculum2011} Industry engagement can come in many forms – including mentoring, guest speakers, tours, case studies, and capstone projects – but one of the most significant predictors of student success is participation in an internship. \cite{callananAssessingRoleInternships2004}
+Computer science coursework provides students with the fundamental skills to learn what they need to know later in their careers, but many colleges engage industry to show students how to apply what they learn \cite{beaubouefComputerScienceCurriculum2011}.
+Industry engagement can come in many forms---including mentoring, guest speakers, tours, case studies, and capstone projects---but one of the most significant predictors of post-graduation employment is participation in an internship \cite{callananAssessingRoleInternships2004}.

 In this report, we describe an open-source internship, which we define as an industry engagement experience in which students work on a new or existing software project, licensed under an open-source license, with the guidance of an experienced software engineer.
 Many prior studies and initiatives have shown that these open-source projects can provide a real-world environment for learning and improve diversity \cite{postnerSurveyInstructorsExperiences2018,hislopOpenSourceExtracurricular2019,hislopStudentReflectionsLearning2020,ellisPowerOpenSource2021}.

 Compared to internships where students work on proprietary software, most open-source internships do not require access to corporate resources.
-While some programs have explored paid mentors, \cite{silvaStudentsEngagementOpen2017} our program used volunteer mentors exclusively.
+While some programs have explored paid mentors \cite{silvaStudentsEngagementOpen2017}, our program used volunteer mentors exclusively.

-Our goal was to evaluate the potential of open-source internships to (a) provide similar outcomes to a traditional internship (b) to students who were otherwise unlikely to have one.
+Our goal was to evaluate the potential of open-source internships to (a) provide similar outcomes to a traditional internship, and (b) to reach students who were otherwise unlikely to have one.